AdoptOpenJDK/openjdk-api-v3/CONTRIBUTING.md

 See [Code Structure](./docs/STRUCTURE.md) doc for more details.

+### Architecture Decisions Records

+For any significant project or architectural changes we use Architecture Decision Records (ADRs) to capture them.

+We manage ADRs using [adr-tools](https://github.com/npryce/adr-tools) in the [docs/adr](docs/adr) directory.

 ## Common Tasks

 In this section we list some common tasks and where to start.